domino14/Webolith/misc/migrating_to_sqlite.md

     + wordwalls_savedlist
     + wordwalls_wordwallsgamemodel
         * For this one it might be better to tie it to a savedlist.
+        * We need to take into account games that are ongoing and migrate them in-place to temporary word lists.

 ### Lower priority
 - whitleyCards/views.py